 To guide NUNM's next regional NWCCU accreditation seven-year planning cycle (2018-2025), the university created core themes in support of achieving the NUNM mission, as well as objectives and indicators toward reaching these themes.
-The core themes, objectives and indicators are reflective of NUNM's overarching strategic plan, Framework for Action III, for 2017-2022.
+The core themes, objectives, strategies, activities and metrics are reflective of NUNM's overarching strategic plan, Framework for Action IV, for 2022-2027.
 The graphic below provides an overview of the core themes and supporting objectives.